Ingurum/particle-photon-pixy-camera/README.md

 search for this library, "Use This Example"

+WEIRD BUG.
+MAKE SURE YOU CHANGE THE FILE SLIGHTLY AND SAVE IT BEFORE IT WILL COMPILE.
+(I add a blank line)

 flash to your Photon one of the two examples in the example folder.

 a01-pixy-d7.ino